braheezy-resume/cloudy-resume/cloudResumeChallenge.md

 - [ ] Include some tests for the Go code.

 # Infrastructure as Code
-- [ ] Do not configure resources (DynamoDB table, API Gateway, Lambda function, etc.), by clicking around in the AWS console.
+- [x] Do not configure resources (DynamoDB table, API Gateway, Lambda function, etc.), by clicking around in the AWS console.
 Use Terraform

+See the Terraform
 # Source Control
 - [x] Create a GitHub repository for your backend code.